-- To ensure that compression is not excessive, check that a pulse is palpable above and below the compression site.
-If not, reduce the digital pressure (there is a fine balance between enough pressure to prevent needle hold bleeding and excessive compression which may lead to access thrombosis). - Excessive bleeding post-dialysis can be a sign of venous outflow stenosis in a patient with normal bleeding times.
-If prolonged hemostasis is ongoing, reassess heparinization, review dynamic venous pressure readings, and perform access flow studies to rule out stenosis as a cause. - 23.
-Place an adhesive or gauze pad on the cannulation site or ensure dressing used is secure. - 24.
+- Excessive bleeding post dialysis can be a sign of venous outflow stenosis in a patient with normal bleeding times.
+If prolonged hemostasis is ongoing, reassess heparinization, review dynamic venous pressure readings, and perform access flow studies to rule out stenosis as a cause. - 22.
+Place an adhesive or gauze pad on the cannulation site or ensure dressing used is secure. - 23.
 Prior to the patient leaving the unit, assess and document the quality of the bruit and thrill.